enviconnect/public-inductionzone-policies/README.md

 # Policies for the use of the Induction Zone digital infrastructure

-The current version of this policy can be found at https://github.com/enviconnect/public-inductionzone-policies.
+The current version of this policy is the most recent release at https://github.com/enviconnect/public-inductionzone-policies/releases.

 ## Operators
 The Induction Zone is operated by: